SeifMostafaa/rails_CRUD_task/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# About the Task
+This is a simple implementaion for a blog CRUD application, it has both webapplication side implemented using activeadmin gem + REST APIs
+The Web application can be accessed through `http://localhost:3000/admin` and the API endpoints through `http://localhost:3000/api/...`

+# Technology Stack
-* Ruby version
+* Ruby version 3.1.x

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.x.x

-* Database initialization
+* MySql

+# Getting Started
+* run `bundle install`
+* run `rails db:create`
+* run `rails db:migrate`
-* How to run the test suite
+* run `rails db:seed`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run `rails s`